rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 The absolute first step when investigating such a subject is to be clear on definitions.
 The SBS/AHT controversy is so intense that even the most basic definitions are vigorously debated.
 The term "Shaken Baby Syndrome" has actually several totally different meanings, which is a major reason for the high degree of confusion and obfuscation surrounding this issue.

-On the one hand, Shaken Baby Syndrome describes a child abuse act where an adult exasperated by the uncontrollable cries of a young baby holds the child under the arm pits and vigorously shakes him or her back and forth.
-The brutal and periodic angular movement sustained by the baby's head during this act, amplified by the weakness of neck muscles, may cause neurological injuries.
+On the one hand, Shaken Baby Syndrome describes a child abuse act where an adult exasperated by the uncontrollable crying of a young baby holds the child under the arms and vigorously shakes him or her back and forth.
+The brutal and repeated angular movement sustained by the baby's head during this act, amplified by the weakness of neck muscles and relatively large size of the infant head, may cause neurological injuries.
 Severe disability or death may ensue.
-These dramatic consequences on the children justify prevention measures targeting parents and caregivers, but also healthcare professionals who should be trained to recognize characteric signs in young victims.
+These dramatic consequences on the child justify prevention measures targeting parents and caregivers, but also healthcare professionals who should be trained to recognize characteric signs in young victims.

 On the other hand, Shaken Baby Syndrome _also_ describes a set of related scientific hypotheses that we'll formulate as follows (medical terms will be explained briefly below):